sqor/CommonServiceInterface/README.md

     With csi:set_options(ServerName :: atom(), Options :: property_list()) you can set the Server Timeout at runtime.
 3. At a specific call
     Calls to CSI service server goes through the the service API, where you can append the one-time Server Timeout and also the Client Timeout values.
 Please visit csi.erl for details.

+When changing the values, the timeout value parameters are in milliseconds.

 ## Quick Start with the example
 Clone the repository, go to its directory.